arduino/ArduinoCore-samd/README.md

 DC Current per I/O Pin	|	7 mA										|	7 mA

+## Special Notes

+* Boards Manager may require opening twice (with possibly a delay in between) to see some updates.

+* Errors when compiling, uploading, or burning the bootloader Be sure to install the Arduino samd core before installing the MattairTech samd core.
+If you have problems upgrading the IDE to 1.6.6, you may need to uninstall both the Arduino and MattairTech cores, then re-install in the proper order.
+  Use Arduino core 1.6.2 or above.

+* Tools->Communications menu
+  Currently, the Tools->Communications menu must be used to select the communications configuration.
+This configuration must match the included libraries.
+For example, when including the HID and Keyboard libraries, you must select an option that includes HID (ie: CDC_HID_UART).
+This menu is currently needed to select the USB PID that matches the USB device configuration (needed for Windows).
+This may become automatic in a future release.

+  * Be sure that the Tools->Communications menu matches the sketch and libraries you are compiling.
+  * Different combinations of USB devices will result in different COM port assingments in Windows.

+* Incude platform specific libraries
+  You may need to manually include platform specific libraries such as SPI.h, Wire.h, and HID.h.

+* Differences from Arduino in versioning
+  The MattairTech ArduinoCore-samd version currently tracks the IDE version.
+In some cases, it may indicate the minimum IDE version.
+This is the case for both 1.6.5-mtX and 1.6.6-mtX (which corresponds to SAMD CORE 1.6.2).
+  1.6.6-mt1 corresponds to Arduino SAMD CORE 1.6.2 plus some pull requests.

 ## Pin Configurations

 Most pins have multiple configurations available (even analog pins).
 For example, pin A10 on the MT-D21E can be an analog